 Luckily for company executives, leaders, and employees alike, the meeting space of the future will be designed and optimized to maximize corporate productivity and output.
 Every single part of how we operate during the workday, whether or not we are within the four walls of an office, can be made to run just a little bit smoother.
 This holds true as well for meeting spaces.
 Already the definition of a meeting space has begun to shift and change, leaving conference rooms behind for hallways, lobbies, and online video calls.

-In today’s workforce as a whole continues to change the meaning of ‘meetings’ altogether, the meeting space has become a dynamic tool that organizations can leverage to
+In today’s workforce as a whole continues to change the meaning of ‘meetings’ altogether, the meeting space has become a dynamic tool that organizations can leverage to create more focused, productive, and satisfied employees.

 So, what will the meeting space of the future include?